elliotclowes/learnt.me/Books/"English Food - A People’s History" by Diane Purkiss.md

 Saint Blaise is the patron saint of throats.
 P137

 Some large households had wet larders with a water source or well so that fish could be kept alive until needed.
-They were usually transported their on the back of
+They were usually transported there on the back of pack horses.
+P137